Travel U.S. Cities

 7. Sightseeing in Chicago (Illinois)

-Ages: We toured Chicago when our 3 kids were ages 13, 11, and 9 years old.
+Ages: We first toured Chicago when our 3 kids were ages 13, 11, and 9 years old.

 The magnificent city of Chicago receives recognition as being the “Best Big City in the U.S.”, as well as the “#1 World’s Best City for Having it All”.